mathren/top_down_compact_obj_mass/README.md

 Click on the rightmost badge at the top to take you to the compiled article PDF.

-# Top-down approach to building compact object masses
+## Top-down approach to compact object masses

 We want to develop a new mapping between star (and core) mass and compact object remnant for rapid population synthesis calculations.